CodeKenjie/Philippine_Map_Project-C---Programming_112/README.md

 ##### This Project Contains :
 - Barangays (which contain all the region code brangay Folders)
-  - Region 1 Barangay (which contain all the b#.txt files of every barangay)
-  - Region 2 Barangay (which contain all the b#.txt files of every barangay)
   - Region 4b Barangay (which contain all the b#.txt files of every barangay)
   - Region 5 Barangay (which contain all the b#.txt files of every barangay)
   - Region 8 Barangay (which contain all the b#.txt files of every barangay)